 The biochemicals that make up sage include, but aren’t limited to, a-pinene, camphene, b-pinene, myrcene, limonene, 1,8-cineole, A-thujone, B-thujone, camphor, linalool, bornyl acetate, and borneol.4 This diverse collection of volatile oils, flavonoids, phenolic acids, and terpenes provides sage with its healing and restorative properties.

 Uses for Sage Essential Oil

 The positive health benefits of sage are well-recorded, and individuals around the world use sage essential oil for respiratory issues, menstrual pain, bacterial and fungal infections, skin conditions, digestive issues, stress, and fatigue.
-The essential oil is most commonly used topically when diluted with a carrier oil or inhaled as aromatherapy through a diffuser.
+The essential oil is most commonly used topically when diluted with a carrier oil used aromatically in a diffuser.

 Used in vapor therapy, sage essential oil can be used to calm the nerves or alleviate anxiety, as well as to improve with cognition and memory.
 The essential oil can help alleviate some symptoms of menopause as well as alleviate muscle tension or stiffness.
 As an ingredient in a lotion or cream, sage proves particularly beneficial in alleviating skin conditions.

 In Germany, the use of sage is approved for mild gastrointestinal issues as well as for treating excessive sweating.
 One study found that using a dry leaf extract or product infused with sage reduced sweating by as much as 50 percent.
 Other studies have reported using sage as a means to alleviate menopausal symptoms such as hot flashes.